 Dimensions Level 1 Level 2 Level 3 Level 4 Level 5 CS.1 Demonstrate Demonstrate Demonstrate Demonstrate Demonstrate Communica- understanding understanding understanding understanding understanding tion Skills of a limited of basic oral of oral of oral of oral (listening and number of oral messages in a messages in messages in a messages in a viewing) key words, short, concrete limited variety of single variety of familiar sentence, a questions, sentence simple multi- phrases, familiar statements, statements, sentence questions and question, courtesy questions, statements, basic classroom request, requests, courtesy requests, instructions. instruction or instructions and requests, and instructions and accolade. accolades. instructions. questions.
-CS.2 Provide limited Provide Provide basic Provide a Exchange a Communica- personal personal information on variety of variety of tion Skills information information familiar topics information on information on (speaking) through oral through oral through oral familiar topics familiar topics expression expression expression through oral through oral supported by constant supported by extensive supported by a expression expression prompting. prompting. range of prompting as supported by occasional supported by occasional prompting. prompting. required. prompting. prompting.
-CS.3 Demonstrate Demonstrate Demonstrate Demonstrate Communica- understanding understanding understanding understanding tion Skills of key words in of the key of the main of the main (reading) a simple words and idea and some idea and many (reading) concrete content in a detail of a isolated details sentence series of simple of simple supported by repetitive expository text expository, an illustration sentences or procedural procedural or or photo. supported by text on a persuasive text illustrations or familiar topic. on familiar photos. topics.
+CS.2 Provide limited Provide Provide basic Provide a Exchange a Communica- personal personal information on variety of variety of tion Skills information information familiar topics information on information on (speaking) through oral through oral through oral familiar topics familiar topics expression expression expression through oral through oral supported by supported by supported by a expression expression constant extensive range of supported by supported by prompting. prompting. prompting as occasional occasional required. prompting. prompting.
+CS.3 Demonstrate Demonstrate Demonstrate Demonstrate Communica- understanding understanding understanding understanding tion Skills of key words in of the key of the main of the main (reading) a simple words and idea and some idea and many concrete content in a detail of a isolated details sentence series of simple of simple supported by an illustration repetitive expository text expository, sentences or procedural procedural or or photo. supported by illustrations or text on a persuasive text on familiar familiar topic. photos. topics.
 CS.4 Re-produce, Produce a Produce a Produce a short Produce various Communica- with prompting simple French simple, short, and simple text types of short tion Skills and support, a sentence from a repetitive text on a familiar texts on familiar (writing) single key word model. closely based topic based on topics in a in print. on a model. a model. structured and modeled fashion.
 LK.1 Language Demonstrate Demonstrate Demonstrate Demonstrate Demonstrate Knowledge acquisition of acquisition of acquisition of acquisition of acquisition of (syntax and language language language language language grammar, concepts concepts concepts concepts concepts semantics and related to the related to related to related to related to vocabulary, themes for themes for themes for themes for themes for orthography) Level 1.
 Level 2.
 Level 3.
 Level 4.
 Level 5.